 Temporary Resident Visa in Canada

-A temporary resident visa (TRV) is an authorized counterfoil document issued by a visa office that is placed in a person’s passport as evidence that they have met the conditions for admittance to Canada as a temporary resident.
+A visitor visa is an authorized counterfoil document issued by a visa office that is placed in a person’s passport as evidence that they have met the conditions for admittance to Canada as a temporary resident.

-If you have a TRV it will not ensure your entry to Canada.
+If you have a visitor visa it will not ensure your entry to Canada.
 The admittance of foreign nationals into Canada as temporary residents is not a right but a privilege.